 The macroeconomics requirement may be satisfied with credits from coursework in any of the following subjects: introductory macroeconomics, principles of economics [macro].
-[EC0 262 Introduction to Macroeconomics]
+[ECO 262 Introduction to Macroeconomics, ECOx262 Introduction to Macroeconomics]

 Microeconomics

 Elementary analysis of economic theory as it relates to the individual consumer and individual firm.
 Topics covered include supply and demand, consumption and revenue, production and cost, and analysis of output and input markets.